metabase/metabase/docs/developers-guide/driver-changelog.md

   `database` argument for the arity which previously had one argument.
 This function might be used in the implementation of a driver's multimethods.

+- `metabase.driver/prettify-native-form` was added to enable driver developers use native form formatting specific to their driver.
+For details see the PR [#34991](https://github.com/metabase/metabase/pull/34991).

 ## Metabase 0.46.0

 - The process for building a driver has changed slightly in Metabase 0.46.0.
 Your build command should now look